Omari Brigades

 The Omari Brigades was a Syrian rebel group formed in the Lajat region in Daraa Governorate as the first FSA group formed in the province.
-It received TOW missiles and has been supplied and funded by Saudi Arabia.
-It is part of the Alliance of Southern Forces.
-The group is named after the Omari Mosque in Daraa city.
+It received TOW missiles and was supplied and funded by Saudi Arabia.
+It was part of the Alliance of Southern Forces.
+The group was named after the Omari Mosque in Daraa city.

 History

 The group's leader, Captain Al Qatahneh, was killed in a gun battle with an opposition activist named Qaisar Habib on 28 August 2014.
 The activist, severely wounded and admitted to a hospital, was murdered on 19 October by Omari Brigades fighters.
 In 2016, the group participated in the fight between the Syrian opposition and two Islamic State of Iraq and the Levant-affiliated groups, the Yarmouk Martyrs Brigade and the Islamic Muthanna Movement.
 On 1 April, ISIL attempted to assassinate Fares Adib al-Baydar, the former brigade leader.